 You can also use 220 grit paper to create a smoother finish, although the sole gets polished in use anyway.

-It is interesting to reflect on the fact that, at least on the basis of my small unscientific survey of 7 planes manufactured between the 1930-1950s very few of them were anything like flat.
-Although this may be the result of wear and tear, what I suspect, but will never know for sure, is that the the original owners of these planes just never found it necessary to flatten them – something to consider before you embark on a multi-hour flattening session.
+It is interesting to reflect on the fact that, at least on the basis of my small unscientific survey of 7 planes manufactured between the 1930-1950s very few of them were anything like flat, at least compared to the reference surfaces I was using.
+Although some of this may be the result of wear and tear, what I suspect, but will never know for sure, is that they were never perfect and the original owners of these planes just never found it necessary to flatten them – something to consider before you embark on a multi-hour flattening session.

-By the way, the machining term for what we have been doing – rubbing two surfaces together with abrasive between them – is known as lapping, so feel free to drop this into the conversation if you want to sound engineery.
+By the way, the engineering term for what we have been doing – rubbing two surfaces together with abrasive between them – is lapping.